2013 Tapuah Junction stabbing

 The 2013 Tapuah Junction stabbing occurred on 30 April, in which an armed Israeli settler, Evyatar Borovsky, was stabbed, disarmed and then, according to some witnesses, shot with his own weapon at a bus stop in the northern West Bank by a Palestinian resident of Tulkarem.
 The Israeli police described the attacker as a "Palestinian terrorist".
-The perpetrator was identified as Salam As'ad Zaghal, who had recently been released from 3.5 years in jail for planting explosives.
+The perpetrator was identified as Salam As'ad Zaghal, who had recently been released after completing a 3½ year jail sentence for planting explosives.
 The stabbing was praised by Palestinian President Mahmoud Abbas's Fatah party, its military wing, and its Islamist offshoot the Palestinian Mujahideen movement, and by Zaghal's family.
 Jewish settlers in the West Bank waged a series of violent reprisal attacks against Palestinian targets in the West Bank, and an Israeli outpost was later named in the victim's honor.

 Victim

 The victim, Evyatar Borovsky, was a 32-year-old father of five.
 A native of Kfar Hasidim, he had been living in Yitzhar for the previous five years.
 His funeral took place that evening in Kfar Hasidim and was attended by more than a thousand people.